The Wavelet Toolbox™ software enables you to perform a continuous

 Continuous wavelet transform (CWT) of a 1-D input

 signal using real-valued and complex-valued wavelets.
 The Wavelet Toolbox software

-features CWT algorithms based on the correlation of the signal with
+which is based on the correlation of the signal with an analyzing

 Inverse CWT of 1–D input signal.
 For select